(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 I also reallllllllly like to get to a beach once a year.

-We do not make lots and lots of money.
 I am always looking for ways to make our budget travel just a little more budget-y.

 We prioritize travel, because it’s one of things that we have in common and we really enjoy doing together.